DOI-ONRR/blog-nrrd/src/pages/metrics/index.md

 ### Reducing time to update the website
 All of our data uploads used to be a manual process that involved several analysts manually creating our downloaded spreadsheets from raw data and repeatedly manually checking our data throughout the publication process.
-We’ve [created a database](https://blog-nrrd.doi.gov/moving-to-database/) that  automatically formats and generates the download files from the raw files..  we still thoroughly spend time checking the automated generated files for data accuracy against the raw files but reduced time spent to manually create download files by around 75%.
+We’ve [created a database](https://blog-nrrd.doi.gov/moving-to-database/) that  automatically formats and generates the download files from the raw files.
+We still thoroughly spend time checking the automated generated files for data accuracy against the raw files but reduced time spent to manually create download files by around 75%.
 What used to take a full day and lots of back and forth between analysts now only takes a few hours.

 ## Executive champions
 If you’re lucky, you’ll have executive support for some initiatives.
 Here are some examples where we’ve had support.